The Complete Guide to Auto Repair Shop Marketing

 [Related: 8 Ways to Respond to Negative Reviews]

 It’s also equally important to encourage more positive reviews if any negative ones populate on your site.
-As potential customers scan through a page of reviews, they’ll only read so many.
+As a potential customer scanning through a page of reviews, they’ll only read so many.
 Positive reviews from happy customers will eventually push down negative ones to the point where they’re hidden.

 Content marketing is a great way to generate leads and build trust with new and existing customers.
 You can do so through the following:

-- Blog posts —Creating content about your business (and on related topics) to generate visibility in the search results and increase your website traffic
+- Blogs — Creating content about your business (and on related topics) using SEO strategy is a great way to generate website traffic

 Start Marketing Your Auto Repair Shop